santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

 https://drive.google.com/drive/folders/1MzCZRgKNDmIcJm2ghhByxXaZ2b7nCAWV?usp=sharing

-## Loading the fits file in XSPEC and command for fitting data
+## Loading the fits file in XSPEC and commands for fitting the data

 After successfully making the `FITS` file, data can be fitted by loading the fits file in `XSPEC`.
 Here, I put the commands that can be used to load both data and the model in `XSPEC`.